p3zz/debian-podman-workspace/README.md

 	- `-v $(pwd)/data:/data` is used to map the `/data/user/debian-env/data` to the `/data` folder of your container, so that you can share file and have persistent storage for your container.

 	- `--userns=keep-id -u $(id -u):$(id -g)` is used to use the current host user (`user` in this case) as user of the container.
 This way, everything you will create inside the container will have `user` as owner

+	- `--group-add keep-groups` is used to preserve the groups of your current user.
+This can be useful if you need to access some device that need you to belong to a specific group, e.g. the group `dialout` if you need to communicate with serial devices

 	- use `-p <HOST_PORT>:<CONTAINER_PORT>` if you need to run some type of service (database, web-server) inside your container, and your host needs to access it.
 For instance, if you are running a web-server that uses port 3000 inside your container, and you want to have the service exposed on port 4000 of your host, use `-p 4000:3000`